-Pledged revenues from auxiliary fee-based and profit-based revenue decreased by \$1.5 million over last year primarily due to decreased enrollment and static student fees.
-As of July 1, 2017, The Citadel changed food service providers.
-Following several decades with Aramark, The Citadel started a partnership with Sodexo.
-New services and a Chick-fil-A were part of the agreement and The Citadel recognized larger revenues and profit sharing as a result in the new contract.
-In addition, the agreement with Sodexo includes a new campus Starbucks that opened in September 2019.
-Revenues for Sodexo fee-based sources decreased \$0.3 million.
-Revenues for the cadet store and Sodexo profit based increased \$0.5 million and \$0.05 million, respectively.
-Sales and services in athletics increased \$0.3 million.
+Pledged revenues from auxiliary fee-based and profit-based revenue increased by \$4.6 million over last year primarily due to increases in prices as well as slight increases in enrollment.
+Revenues for Sodexo fee-based sources increased \$1.3 million.
+Revenues for the Cadet Store and Sodexo profit based increased \$0.7 million and \$0.3 million, respectively.
+Sales and services in athletics increased \$0.2 million.
 Revenues from the athletic facility fee stayed materially the same.

-Athletics sales revenue, the only auxiliary revenues not pledged for revenue bonds, decreased by \$1.97 million in fiscal year 2023.
+Athletics sales revenue, the only auxiliary revenues not pledged for revenue bonds, decreased by \$1.9 million in fiscal year 2024.

-Operating grant revenue increased by \$2.6 million.
-Federal operating grants increased by \$1.1 million, state operating grants increased \$1.5 million, and nongovernmental operating grants remained steady.
+Operating grant revenue increased by \$1.1 million.
+Federal operating grants increased by \$2.1 million, state operating grants decreased by \$1.0 million, and nongovernmental operating grants remained steady.

-Other operating revenues increased by approximately \$0.3 million.
-This increase is related to other fees charged by The Citadel for services provided.
+Other operating revenues increased by approximately \$0.1 million.
+This increase is primarily related to other fees charged by The Citadel for services provided.

-The \$3.9 million increase in Trust operating revenues is solely attributable to an increase of \$3.9 million in investment returns within the Trust's unitized investment pool due to positive returns from the Richmond Fund of 2.20%.
+The \$8.3 million increase in Trust operating revenues is mainly attributable to an increase of \$7.9 million in investment returns within the Trust's unitized investment pool due to positive returns from the Richmond Fund of 6.62%.

-Nonoperating revenues increased by \$24.7 million.
-This increase is composed of a \$23.6 million increase in The Citadel nonoperating revenues and a \$3.5 million increase in Citadel Trust nonoperating revenue.
+Nonoperating revenues decreased by \$9.5 million.
+This decrease is composed of a \$9.0 million decrease in The Citadel nonoperating revenues and a \$0.5 million decrease in Citadel Trust nonoperating revenue.

-The major components of The Citadel increase in nonoperating revenues were increases of \$25.3 million in state appropriations and offset by a decrease of \$6.5 million in federal grants.
+The major components of The Citadel decrease in nonoperating revenues were decreases in non-recurring state appropriations of \$16.7 million, offset by an increase of \$8.1 million in investment income.

-Total recurring state appropriations, which include other items such as state health insurance allocations, increased \$2.4 million from \$13.8 million in 2022 to \$16.2 million in 2023.
-Total state appropriations peaked in fiscal year 2008 at \$16.9 million and have declined 4.14% since that timeframe.
+Total recurring state appropriations, which include other items such as state health insurance allocations, increased \$5.6 million from \$16.2 million in 2023 to \$21.8 million in 2024.
+This is the highest amount of state appropriations received since it last peaked in fiscal year 2008 at \$16.9 million.

-The Citadel also received non-recurring appropriations for various capital projects, general maintenance, and updates to the campus.
-In 2023, The Citadel received \$15.9 million in non-recurring general appropriations per Proviso 118.19 for construction of a new Engineering Building.
-The Citadel also received capital reserve funds totaling \$12.6 million per FY21-22 Bill H\5151 of which \$4 million is allocated for general maintenance and \$8.6 million is allocated towards the Engineering Building.
-The Citadel recognized \$15 million in capital reserve funds per FY19-20 Bill H\4001 and FY21-22 Bill H\4101 for construction of Capers Hall.
-The Citadel also recognized \$6.4 million in non-recurring appropriations that was allocated towards improvements of campus infrastructure.
+The Citadel also received nonrecurring appropriations for various capital projects, general maintenance, and updates to the campus.
+In 2024, The Citadel received \$17.8 million in non-recurring general appropriations per Proviso 118.19 for construction of a new Engineering Building.
+The Citadel also received capital reserve funds totaling \$11.5 million per FY22-23 Bill H\4301 of which the entire amount is allocated towards the Engineering Building.